kauri-io/Content/ZeppelinOS/Linking.md

 #### Vouching

 Vouching is useful to ensure the authenticity of a package.
-Anyone can create an EVM package but not all packages are useful or written very well.
+Anyone can create an EVM package but not all packages are useful or are written very well.
 Vouching provides a way for the user to measure the quality of code of the package.
 The ZEP token is an ERC20 token that is going to be used in ZeppelinOS to vouch.
 Right now vouching is in it's early beta stages and is controlled by the following [contract](https://github.com/zeppelinos/zos/blob/v2.0.0/packages/vouching/contracts/Vouching.sol).
 This is the next feature we will see very soon.

 Documentation: